 While different parts of India are known for their different cultural backgrounds, they are also known for their different flavors and cuisines.
 Vegetarian food includes khakra and dhokla from Gujarat, daal-baati-choorma from Rajasthan, the Kashmiri dum-aloo, as well as dosas and kesari bhaat from South India.
 Non-vegetarian delicacies, especially the tandoori kind, were especially devised for the Nawabs of India.
 The saffron-flavoured reshmi kebab, and the lime juice and garlic marinated fish tikka serve as delectable appetizers in combination with the yogurt-marinated chicken sheek kebab.
 Because of this, tandoori food is the perfect evidence of the richness of India’s cultural diversity and royalty.

 Most Thai foods in St Louis are incredibly delicious but watch out; most of them also have a spicy kick.
 Therefore, if you feel so inclined to make Thai food yourself, you should probably try them in a local STL restaurant first.
 And if you’re planning on going to Thailand, enjoy, and remember that most dishes are actually quite delicious!

 Asian recipes were casually shared among the womenfolk in Asia, who generally got together after a long day’s work, to discuss the day’s events.
 Many of these recipes were guarded as important family secrets and carefully passed down from one generation to another.
-Thai food is a blend of Chinese, Malay, Indian, Myanmar, Khmer, Laotian and to a lesser extent, Portuguese cuisines.
+Thai food, a popular cuisine served at St. Louis restaurants, is a blend of Chinese, Malay, Indian, Myanmar, Khmer, Laotian and to a lesser extent, Portuguese cuisines.
 It is a harmonious blend of indigenous spices.
 Malaysian cuisine consists of fish, seafood, vegetables and poultry, though beef is conspicuously absent.
 It is usually spicier than Chinese food or Korean food.
 Indonesian cuisine is also known for its unique blend of sweet and sour spiciness.
 Asian cooking has enormous potential in modern times, as Asian food chains are springing up all over the world very rapidly, and are also enjoying immense popularity.

 Asian Food Recipes is an online Asian recipes and cooking website offering plenty of free Asian recipes and cooking tips.